Worth Repeating: "Social Toxicity in Barbados" Article by Barbados Today. Published on July 12, 2019

 Barbados Canada Foundation launched its first annual raffle lottery to raise funds for its John Rollock Scholarships Program.
 Tickets are $20.00 each and the 1st prize will be a 7-Day Caribbean Cruise For Two, with the winner having the option of taking cash of $3,500.
 There are also 3 cash prizes totalling $1,000..
 A total 1000 tickets were printed.
 For tickets contact the Foundation at: firstname.lastname@example.org.
 For all details CLICK HERE for the flyer.

-Barbados On The Water Festival Coming to Harbourfront
+Barbados On The Water Festival Returns to Harbourfront

 2020 To Be Bajan Diaspora "Homecoming" Year